baharmon/r.erosion/README.md

 # r.erosion

-*r.erosion* is a add-on module for modeling erosion in [GRASS GIS](https://grass.osgeo.org/) with either the Revised Universal Soil Loss Equation for Complex Terrain (RUSLE3D) model or the Unit Stream Power Erosion Deposition (USPED) model.
+*r.erosion* is an add-on module for modeling erosion in [GRASS GIS](https://grass.osgeo.org/) with either the Revised Universal Soil Loss Equation for Complex Terrain (RUSLE3D) model or the Unit Stream Power Erosion Deposition (USPED) model.